 7.2 Any application made to the Council must include all information required by Council, be on any form prescribed by the Council and be accompanied by any fee prescribed by the Council.

 7.3 On receiving and reviewing an application the Council may grant or decline written permission at its sole discretion.
 If it grants written permission, it may do so subject to any conditions it sees fit (including, but not limited to, the duration of the written permission, the power to suspend or revoke a written permission and the power to review the written permission and its conditions).

 7.4 Any written permission from the Council is personal to the holder and the property.
 It is not transferrable.

 8.1 Where an outdoor fire has been lit or allowed to burn in breach of any part or parts of this bylaw, the Council may direct the occupier of the land where the outdoor fire is located and/or the person(s) who lit the outdoor fire, to immediately extinguish the fire.

 8.2.
 Where a property owner or occupant has received an instruction under clause 8.1 of this bylaw and refuses to immediately follow that instruction, or there is no-one present in the vicinity of the fire, the Council may extinguish the fire.

 8.3.
 Where an outdoor fire has been extinguished pursuant to clause 8.2, the Council may recover any costs it incurred in attending, containing and/or extinguishing the fire from the owner of the property on which the outdoor fire was located and/or from any person who lit, fuelled or allowed the fire to remain alight.

 8.4.
-Council powers under this clause may be delegated to the New Zealand Fire Service by mutual agreement.
+Council powers under this clause may be delegated to Fire and Emergency New Zealand by mutual agreement.